Tesla Model Y 2022

 The Standard Range entry-level model has been discontinued for 2022, making the Long Range the de facto base model.
 Estimated driving range for the Long Range is up this year, to 330 miles when equipped with the standard 19-inch wheels.
 Picking the more attractive 20 inchers drops range to a claimed 318 miles per charge.

 Performance - $65,440

-Buying an electric car is all about the range, and the Long Range and Performance models offer 326 and 303 miles of driving range, respectively.
+Buying an electric car is all about driving range, and the Long Range and Performance models offer 330 and 303 miles of range, respectively.
 We'd go with the Long Range, which maximizes driving range while offering plenty of performance.
-There are few ways to customize your Model Y, and only five colors for the exterior—three of which cost an additional $1000 or $2000.
-And those seeking the optional third row of seats will be able to add them for an additional $3000.
+There are few ways to customize your Model Y, and only five colors for the exterior—three of which cost an additional $1000-to- $2000.
+Those seeking the optional third row of seats can add them for an additional $3000.

 Features & Options

 Tesla is known for its very advanced Autopilot semi-autonomous driving system, and the Model Y offers the feature as standard.
 Even more advanced features such as a self-parking feature and a Summon feature are optional.
-To see crash test ratings visit the National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) websites.
+For more information about the Model Y's crash-test results, visit the National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) websites.
 Key safety features include:

 - Standard automated emergency braking with pedestrian detection

 - Standard adaptive cruise control with semi-autonomous driving mode

 Warranty coverage for the Model Y mirrors that of the Model 3, Model S, and Model X models, which means four years or 50,000 miles of bumper-to-bumper coverage and eight years or 100,000 miles of coverage for the battery and electric motors.